Vanesa Muñoz-Perales

 Porous electrodes

 Porous materials are used in a wide range of electrochemical applications.
-However, the role of their microstructure and spatial configuration in the cell still remains poorly understood.
+However, the role of electrode microstructure and spatial configuration in the cell still remains poorly understood.
 I study the interplay between diverse microstructures and flow cell designs.